-The name of the Lunar station, and written on one of the mineral tubes that Sam unloads from the mining machine has the word Sarang written in English and Korean.
-Sarang is Korean for "love".
-Sarang also means peacock in Sanskrit language, and means nest in the Malay language as well.
+The name of the Lunar station, also written on one of the mineral tubes that Sam unloads from the mining machine, has the word Sarang written in English and Korean.
+Sarang is Korean for "love."
+Sarang also means "peacock" in Sanskrit language and means "nest" in the Indonesian language.

 The five dots arranged in a quincunx (a single dot surrounded by four other dots), a motif that occurs at various points throughout the movie, in the criminal underworld represents prison, the central dot being the person while the other four represent the prison walls.

 103 of 112 found this interesting Interesting? |